Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-overview.md

 description: Browse all of Amplitude's current SDK offerings.
 ---

 Browse all Amplitude's current SDK offerings.
-Legacy SDKs are listed in the side navigation.
+Maintenance SDKs are listed in the side navigation.

 !!!tip "Quickstart Guide"